tlaplus/vscode-tlaplus/resources/knowledgebase/tla-review-guidelines.md

   ```
   See `tla-functions-records-sequences.md` for details on `EXCEPT` and nested updates.

+### CASE

+* Avoid `CASE` with overlapping guards (guards that can hold simultaneously).
+Per *Specifying Systems* §16.1.4, the chosen arm is then unspecified, so the value of the `CASE` is not determined by the language semantics.
+Different tools may resolve the choice differently, making the spec non-portable: the same `CASE` can yield different verdicts depending on which matching arm a tool picks.
+Flag any `CASE` whose guards are not mutually exclusive.
+If all overlapping arms yield the same value the overlap is benign, but then it should be removed by merging those arms into one (disjoining their guards), leaving non-overlapping guards.
+  - To decide overlap: check pairwise disjointness (`~(g_i /\ g_j)`) as an `INVARIANT` with TLC/Apalache (reachable states only), or prove it deductively with TLAPS.

+* Use `CASE` only as syntactic sugar for a nested `IF-THEN-ELSE` with non-overlapping guards.
+Do not use `CASE` to express non-determinism.
+For a non-deterministic next-state relation, write a disjunction of action formulas `(p1 /\ A1) \/ ... \/ (pn /\ An)`, where each `Ai` is an action.
+To choose non-deterministically among values, use existential quantification, e.g. `\E v \in S : x' = v`.

 ## Spec Structure

 * Use SANY to perform syntax and level-checking of a TLA+ module before reviewing.
 This catches syntax errors early and ensures the spec is well-formed.
 If you are an AI assistant, use the `tlaplus_mcp_sany_parse` tool to parse the spec.